ibm-cloud-docs/mas-ms/ssp.md

 ## Supported Access Requests
 {: #suported-access-requests}

-The Access Management Tool provides the ability for users to request and manage accesses to their MAS-Dedicated environments.
+The Access Management Tool provides the ability for users to request and manage accesses to their MAS-Dedicated and MAS SaaS environments.
 The table below describes the accesses users can request.
 The table will be updated as new accesses are supported.

+\n **Note:** At this time, only Self-Service Portal, Client Communications Center,  Database User Account and Database Service Account access is available for MAS SaaS assets.

 | Access Type | Summary |
 | -------------- | -------------- |